+The Advocate Magazine honored Grand Rapids as one of the “Gayest Cities in America” and inclusive, hip, and fun Grand Rapids is a perfect destination for LGTBQ travelers.
 The second-largest metropolis in Michigan, Grand Rapids is situated along the Grand River in southwestern Michigan, just 25 miles inland from Lake Michigan and a 45-minute drive (via speedy I-196) from the Midwest's most popular gay resort community, Saugatuck-Douglas.
 For visitors to the latter region, Grand Rapids has the closest airport (Gerald R Ford International) offering regular service from multiple major carriers.

 On Saturday nights, there are sometimes foam parties, and it's always a great destination for dancing into the late hours.
 It's within walking distance of the Grand Rapids Art Museum, the Van Andel Arena, and some of the larger downtown hotels (e.g., the JW Marriott Grand Rapids, the Amway Grand Plaza).